charleslucas/arty_e310/README.md

 Editor:  Eclipse with the SVEditor plugin

 Install Ubuntu on a virtual machine.
-  Only a minimal install is necessary, but give yourself at least 120G HD and 3GB of RAM.
+  Only a minimal OS install is necessary, but give yourself at least 120G HD and 3GB of RAM.
   If you have only 2GB of RAM the "make <board> mcs" step will fail with this message:  /opt/Xilinx/Vivado/2018.2/bin/loader: line 194: 11809 Killed $RDI_PROG

 Install git, make, java, gcc, dtc, python: